purs3lab/hss/project.md

 experience various aspects of software security research.
 The result of the project will be a conference-style presentation.

-This is a semester-long project and is recommended to be done in groups of up to three students.
+This is a semester-long project and is recommended to be done individually or in groups of two students.
 Each project group is expected to decide milestones and will receive grades based on the satisfactory completion of these milestones and the presentation.